thztools.fit#

 The optimization step uses

-as free parameters.
-It minimizes the Euclidean norm of the residual vectornp.concat((delta / sigma_x, epsilon / sigma_y)
+scipy.optimize.least_squareswithpandmuas free parameters.
+It minimizes the Euclidean norm of the residual vectornp.concat((delta / sigma_x, epsilon / sigma_y),where

 References